bahrus/templ-mount/README.md

 Anyway, The Committee for the Repair of templ-mount is still weighing the possibilities here, as the previous version (with the help of [carbon-copy](https://github.com/bahrus/carbon-copy)) provided a way to do that.

-## Changing parameters [TODO]

-An iFrame allows you to change the src attribute, and the contents inside get replaced, rather than appended to.
-That is something being looked at.

 # Viewing Your Element